Great Organization! How Do I Get Involved?

-- Participate in AED Conferences: Attending AED conferences is one of the easiest ways to get involved.
+Attending AED conferences is one of the easiest ways to get involved.
 AED conferences provide numerous opportunities for learning, networking and exchanging ideas.
 Submitting research studies or workshop ideas for presentation is a particularly good way to acquaint other members with you and your work.

-- Donate to the Academy: AED Online Giving is a simple way for you to make a big difference.
+AED Online Giving is a simple way for you to make a big difference.
 Your tax-deductible gift can be targeted to a specific AED program, or applied to the AED General Fund.
 Find out more, or make an online donation today.

-- Join Special Interest Groups (SIGs): Join a SIG and participate in SIG activities.
+Join a SIG and participate in SIG activities.
 SIGs provide opportunities for collaboration with other AED members who share your interests within the eating disorders field.
 If no current SIG reflects your interests, you could develop and chair a new SIG.

-- Interact with Other Members Through the AED Online Community: Active participation in the AED Online Community provides invaluable opportunities for interaction between AED members.
+Active participation in the AED Online Community provides invaluable opportunities for interaction between AED members.
 Increasing your familiarity with colleagues can lead to collaborative relationships with other AED members and committees that will further enhance your career and your involvement in the organization.

-- Volunteer for AED Tasks: Volunteering for various tasks at conferences, teaching days and as a member of the AED board or committees enables you to become familiar with the inner workings of the AED and its governance structure.
+Volunteering for various tasks at conferences, teaching days and as a member of the AED board or committees enables you to become familiar with the inner workings of the AED and its governance structure.
 For example, each year the Membership Recruitment and Retention Committee (MRRC) asks for volunteers to help staff the Membership booth at the AED annual meeting.
 Booth volunteers become acquainted with MRRC members, as well as new and long-time AED members, and could lead the way to serving on the AED Program Committee.